shijithkannoth/moralis_test/README.md

 ## Running the test
     k6 run nft.js --out json=output.json --env API_KEY="your api key"
 ### Results:
     html report is generated in the k6 directory (tests/k6/summary.html)

+### Running the tests on CI

+    To run the test in CI need to configure the git secrets as mentioned in the workflow Update the runner details.